kloppen/bib-git/README.md

 - Add citation functionality
 - When adding new references, set a correct and reliable id
 - When editable field is blank, just show the name in grey text
+- Show all fields when expanded
+- value checking for CSL Type field

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).